Handicap FAQs

 A GA Handicap is the Golf Australia Handicap that is assigned to a golfer.
 This handicap is then referenced against The Slope Rating of a set of tees on a golf course to calculate the Daily Handicap that a golfer plays from in a competition.

-GOLF Link is Golf Australia’s computerised handicapping network.
+Golf Australia CONNECT (Formerly Golf Link) is Golf Australia’s computerised handicapping network.
 It is the centralised national handicapping system that manages all of Australia's official golf handicaps.
 Golf clubs create and process competitions and the system sends competition scores to the central server for handicap calculation.
-All data on the system is submitted by the clubs for Golf Link to process.
+All data on the system is submitted by the clubs for Golf Australia CONNECT to process.

-Once a competition is closed and processed, the GOLF Link system automatically updates (and adjusts where necessary) the handicaps of the golfers in the competition.
+Once a competition is closed and processed, the Golf Australia CONNECT system automatically updates (and adjusts where necessary) the handicaps of the golfers in the competition.

-Your club will have a record of your GOLF Link number, if you cannot contact your club, contact GOLF Link help at help@golflink.com.au
+Your club will have a record of your Golf Australia ID, if you cannot contact your club, please contact GOLF Link help at: https://golf.com.au/contact-us

 Submitting cards for an official golf handicap